masumistadler/LaRomaine_DADA2/README.md

 - 2015-2017: 16S rRNA gene and transcripts (DNA and cDNA) in spring, summer, autumn (shallow sequencing)
    - Part of the manuscript: xxxx (in prep)

+Attribution:
+Please cite the Zenodo DOI if you use either the data or the scripts on this Github repository.